Food, after being prepared, was placed on the dresses in the kitchen until the time it was to be served.

 These plates were called trencher and, at the end of the banquets, were given as alms to the poor.
 The top table was reserved for the king and the chosen few who he deemed worthy of sitting beside him.

 The King’s food was cooked separately and it was considered a great honor if the king sometimes chose to give out food to a guest from his plate.

 Tablecloths had elaborately embroidered linen and plates and cups of gold and silver were used.
 Important elements of the food served in medieval banquets included game birds, fish, turbot, and venison.

 14th century medieval banquet in an English Castle

-The servants who exclusively served the king during these banquets were called servants of honour and were senior in rank than other servants.
+The servants who exclusively served the king during these banquets were called servants of honor and were senior in rank than other servants.